-Lesions can cause gelastic seizures, visual problems, early onset of puberty and behavioural problems 3.
+Lesions can cause gelastic seizures, visual problems, early onset of puberty and behavioral problems 3.

 Although an association with Pallister-Hall syndrome has been described, in general, hypothalamic hamartomas are isolated lesions 5.

-A hamartoma is a focal malformation that resembles (but is not) a neoplasm (cf. other CNS neoplasms); it is not a malignant tumour, and it is composed of tissue elements normally found at that site that grow in a disorganised mass.
+A hamartoma is a focal malformation that resembles (but is not) a neoplasm (cf. other CNS neoplasms); it is not a malignant tumor, and it is composed of tissue elements normally found at that site that grow in a disorganized mass.

-Histologically, hypothalamic hamartomas resemble normal hypothalamic neurones, although some dysplastic neurones and glial cells have also been described 3.
+Histologically, hypothalamic hamartomas resemble normal hypothalamic neurons, although some dysplastic neurons and glial cells have also been described 3.
 They are thought to arise from anomalous neural migration between 35 and 40 days in utero (time of hypothalamic formation).

 - attached to the mammillary region and if large enough distort and displaces or incorporates the mammillary bodies